 There are two things about beaches that I have always thought about in different ways.
 Firstly, is finding a corpse.
 To this day I haven't and truly hope I never will.
 Secondly, is a UXO or unexploded ordnance.
-Now this is a different matter and in November 2013 I did just that but I didn't know it at the time.
+The latter is now a different matter because in November 2013 I did just that, but I didn't know it at the time.

 On part 53 of my Kent & Sussex Shoreline Walk I came across an unfamiliar object, laying lonely in the sand at Pagham Harbour, West Sussex.
 On inspection it was over 12 inches long, tubular with a curious brass ring about a quarter of its length in.
 This I later learned meant it hadn't been fired.

 Corroded and battered, I had an idea what it was but didn't really know.
 After picking it up, giving the lump the once over and poking it with a stick (like you do), I set it back down and went on my merry way.

 After viewing the day's photos, a little research revealed the curiosity to be an anti-aircraft shell (one of ours) which had been buried at sea after WWII and subsequently washed up after heavy storms.